 A suit can help you command immediate respect and can help you to feel more confident for those important meetings and negotiations.
 Importantly, you want your suit to make you feel powerful, which you can then better project out to the world.

 Here’s a simple question: Why are you buying this suit?
-Once you know that, think about how that will influence the type of suit you will purchase.
 Here are some possible answers to this question.